Home Reading and writing files on S3 with Polars

 With a Parquet file we can scan the file on S3 and build a lazy query.
 The Polars query optimiser applies:

-• predicate pushdown meaning that any conditions on which rows to filter are applied on S3 and
+• predicate pushdown meaning that it tries to limit the number of rows to read from S3 and

 We can do this with pl.scan_parquet.
-This may also require some cloud storage provider specific options to be passed.
-In the first instance Polars try to get these from environment variables but we can override these with the storage_options argument
+This may also require some cloud storage provider specific options to be passed (see this post for more on authentication)

 1